TSMC: History

-In 1986, Li Kwoh-ting, representing the Executive Yuan, invited Morris Chang to serve as the president of the Industrial Technology Research Institute (ITRI) and offered him a blank check to build Taiwan's chip industry.
+In 1986, Li Kwoh-ting, representing the Executive Yuan, invited Morris Chang to serve as the president of the Industrial Technology Research Institute (ITRI) and offered him a blank cheque to build Taiwan's chip industry.
 At that time, the Taiwanese government wanted to develop its semiconductor industry, but its high investment and high risk nature made it difficult to find investors.
 Texas Instruments and Intel turned down Chang.
-Only Philips was willing to sign a joint venture contract with Taiwan to put up $58 million, transfer its production technology, and license intellectual property in exchange for a 27.5 percent stake in TSMC.
-Alongside generous tax benefits, the Taiwanese government, through the National Development Fund, Executive Yuan, provided another 48 percent of the startup capital for TSMC, and the rest of the capital was raised from several of the island's wealthiest families, who owned firms that specialized in plastics, textiles, and chemicals.
+Only Philips was willing to sign a joint venture contract with Taiwan to put up $58 million, transfer its production technology, and license intellectual property in exchange for a 27.6 percent stake in TSMC.
+Alongside generous tax benefits, the Taiwanese government, through the National Development Fund, Executive Yuan, provided another 48.3 percent of the startup capital for TSMC.
+20% of the capital was raised from eight private companies (ranging from Formosa Plastics Group’s 5%, CAPCO’s 5% to Taiyuan Textile’s 1%) which were owned by some of the island's wealthiest families, who owned firms that specialised in plastics, textiles, and chemicals.
 These wealthy Taiwanese were directly "asked" by the government to invest.
+The rest of the 4.1% capital came from Taiwan's then ruling party’s investment arm: Kuomintang Central Investment Co.

-From day one, TSMC was not really a private business: it was a project of the Taiwanese state.
+From the company's onset, TSMC operated primarily as a project of the Taiwanese state, as opposed to a completely private company.
 Its first CEO was James E. Dykes, who left after a year and Morris Chang became the CEO.
 Although Philips initially held a 27.5% stake in TSMC, its influence extended beyond financial investment.
 In addition to capital, Philips played a crucial role by transferring semiconductor manufacturing technology, intellectual property, and patents to TSMC, enabling the company to scale more rapidly.
 Philips also provided TSMC's first CEO, James E. Dykes, who had previously worked at Philips North America.
-This partnership represented an early example of the “fab-light” strategy, as Philips gradually reduced its in-house semiconductor manufacturing and relied more on external foundries like TSMC.
+This partnership represented an early example of the "fab-light" strategy, as Philips gradually reduced its in-house semiconductor manufacturing and relied more on external foundries like TSMC.
 Over the following decades, Philips steadily divested its stake in TSMC and shifted its primary focus to healthcare technology.

 Since then, the company has continued to grow, albeit subject to the cycles of demand.
 In 2011, the company planned to increase research and development expenditures by almost 39 percent to NT$50 billion to fend off growing competition.
 The company also planned to expand capacity by 30 percent in 2011 to meet strong market demand.
 In May 2014, TSMC's board of directors approved capital appropriations of US$568 million to increase and improve manufacturing capabilities after the company forecast higher than expected demand.
 In August 2014, TSMC's board of directors approved additional capital appropriations of US$3.05 billion.